On this page:.

 Directors for an Indian company, both Indian and foreigners, are also required to get Digital Signature Certificate - DSC - under the new requirements.
 Digital Signature Certificate (DSC) is required for all Directors or authorized representatives of any company and professional who will require to sign ROC forms or documents.
 A DSC, like hand written signature, establishes the identity of the sender filing the documents through internet which sender can not revoke or deny.
 A DSC is not only a digital equivalent of a hand written signature it adds extra data electronically to any message or a document where it is used to make it more authentic and more secured.
 There are various classes of DSC.

-The laws applicable for incorporating a company in India include the India Companies Act 2013, read with Companies (Central Governments') General Rules and Forms, the Indian Income Tax Act, and other laws & regulations.
-The previous law was India Companies Act of 1956.
+The laws applicable for incorporating a company in India include the India Companies Act of 2013, and the Companies (Incorporation) Rules of 2014, as amended till date.

 The Foreign Exchange Management Act of 1999 is applicable for foreign investments and transactions.